Placing Orders and Other API Functions

 Add or Remove Take-profit Target

 Once the target is hit, if skip_exit is False, the position will be squared off and the callable on_takeprofit, if provided, will be called.
 If skip_exit is True, only the callable will be invoked and no position exit will take place.
 The callable must have a signature of f(context, asset), where asset is the asset for which the trigger has been hit.
+The asset argument will be None for a strategy level takeprofit.
+The callable is invoked AFTER the required square-off is triggered (if skip_exit is True).

 • asset (asset object.) – The asset for the stoploss check.